 Overview

-This guide provides general information about the Voice module, how to set up a new channel within CommBox, and details about the Channel settings.
+This guide provides an overview of the Voice module, how to set up a new channel within CommBox, and details about the Channel settings.

 Key Considerations